 We identified a gene family that meets our criteria for studying in more detail.
+We have examined three lines carrying the gene of interest and all three exhibited increased susceptibility, indicating that this gene is a resistance gene.
 To date, from the greenhouse screen we have identified 30 lines that exhibit reduced severity and 35 that exhibit increased susceptibility.